 Eventually, after working overtime for many months, hardly seeing my family, and missing that pure act of creation, I fell into a deep depression.
 The idyllic dream life of a career in VFX had turned into a nightmare I could not wake up from.
 I realized it wasn't the hours, the work, the people, or the industry itself.
 It was deeper than that.

 From the depths of my depression, I thought back to another time where I had found peace and inspiration.
 Walking along the Napali Coast of Kauai, in Hawaii, spearfishing, surfing, bow hunting, and unplugging from “the grid”, I had never felt so alive.
 I lived off the land.
 I reconnected with nature in a way I had never felt before.

 After that trip, further adventures followed.
-From taking a boat up the Amazon river through a conflict zone, where I contracted dengue fever and malaria to drinking Ayahuasca and seeing the “other side”.
+From taking a boat up the Amazon river through a conflict zone, where I contracted dengue fever and malaria to drinking Ayahuasca in Peru and seeing the “other side”.

-All of these experiences left their indelible mark and all of these experiences brought me back from the darkness.
+All of these profound experiences left their indelible mark and all of these experiences brought me back from the darkness.

 “Creativity is a drug I cannot live without.” - Cecil B. DeMille

 I realized I wanted to go back to my roots.
 I wanted to create and to be challenged, but not just for myself.
 This time for my family, for the community and for those less fortunate.
 I wanted to create something that would live on beyond my lifetime.